ummagohil/X-ray-vision/README.md

 # 🩻X-Ray Vision

-Use a kaggle dataset to train a model to understand medical imaging.
-Add a UI to show users results.
+Using Google Gemini's model to analyse x-rays.

 ### 📋Aims of App